 Unfortunately, a lack of optimization amounts to leaving money on the table.
 The lack of optimization throughout the day will lead to missed opportunities to avoid unnecessary stops.
 You may face increased risk of late or damaged deliveries, and returns.

-What Dynamic Rerouting Means in Last mile Delivery Service
+What Dynamic routing Means in Final mile Delivery Service

-Leveraging dynamic rerouting in final-mile delivery service provides shippers with a stronger degree of control.
+Leveraging dynamic routing in final mile delivery service provides shippers with a stronger degree of control.
 Shippers can more easily track shipment status and make meaningful carbon footprint reductions within the final mile.

 Remember, the final mile is among the most costly and time-consuming legs of logistics, according to 60% of supply chain respondents in a recent SOTI Inc. survey, says Supply Chain Brain.

-Using dynamic rerouting in final-mile delivery continuously optimizes all moves and stops to make the most of available resources, including physical capacity, drivers, and fuel.
+Using dynamic routing in final mile delivery continuously optimizes all moves and stops to make the most of available resources, including physical capacity, drivers, and fuel.

 A world-class transportation management system (TMS) harnesses the power of emerging technologies to optimize the final mile.